rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * You can create feed Up-to 2000 products in free version
 * Unlimited feed creation for Pro-Users
 * XML and TXT formats
+* Supports Yith brand attributes
 * Feeds are also accessible via HTTP or HTTPS.
 So that supported merchant can easily and automatically fetch product feed using given Feed URL
-* Attribute Prefix and Suffix.
+* Static attribute, Prefix, and Suffix.
 You can add Marketing or Promo Text with Product Title, Description And it's also possible to add Price symbol, currency code with the price.
 * Create custom field names
 * Map your categories to those of other channels, such as Google Shopping
 * Intuitive user interface